 The ideal time to hold this award is after passing comprehensive exams and before defending the proposal.

-UNC Ph.D. students preparing to write a dissertation proposal are eligible to apply.
+Only UNC Ph.D. and professional doctoral students (such as Ed.D. and Dr.PH) preparing to write a dissertation proposal are eligible to apply.

 Typical Range of Awards: $2,000 - $4,000